SercoSPA/DESP-UserWorkflowService-Templates/README.md

 ## Credits

 * `climates-dt-sfc.ipynb` is largely inspired by the inputs provided by the [Earth Data Hub use cases](https://earthdatahub.com/use-cases).
-* `polytope-earthkit.ipynb` is a slightly modified version of the example available [here](https://github.com/destination-earth-digital-twins/polytope-examples/). `desp-authentication.py` was also retrieved from the same source.
+* `polytope-earthkit.ipynb` is a slightly modified version of the example available [Destination Earth Digital Twins's polytope examples](https://github.com/destination-earth-digital-twins/polytope-examples/).
+* `desp-authentication.py` was also retrieved from the [Destination Earth Digital Twins's polytope examples](https://github.com/destination-earth-digital-twins/polytope-examples/).